Norfolk reaches settlement with Norfolk Four; will pay $4.9 million

 Ballard is currently an inmate at Sussex II State Prison and serving two life terms plus 42 years for capital murder, two rapes, two counts of malicious wounding, and abduction.

-News 3 reached to attorneys for the Four, but they didn’t immediately return phone calls.
+“There’s no amount of money that can give those years back to them,” said Stephen Northup, an attorney for Wilson.
+“I think Norfolk recognized its obligation to take responsibility what happened to these four guys and ended up making a generous offer.”

+The city’s settlement will be paid out over seven or eight years, Pishko said.
+The money will come from the risk management fund, which he says is big enough to cover the cost each year.
+In the event of additional costs, Pishko says the risk management reserve can be used.

 The Associated Press first reported the settlement.